 Reporting will vary depending on the type of mentoring programme.
 Some have a set timeframe to reach a set objective, while others are ongoing as a permanent feature of the company culture.
 Consider how this will affect the frequency and detail of reporting when starting your mentoring programme.

 In order to make mentoring a crucial part of any organisation, we need data to back it up and demonstrate the value.

-Before running your next programme, make sure you know exactly how you will measure its success, or get in touch with Guider to find out how we can help 💡
+Before running your next programme, make sure you know exactly how you will measure its success, or get in touch with us below to find out how Guider can help.